dtbesson/SQL-Restaurant-Orders/README.md

 # SQL-Restaurant-Orders
 An SQL project set by Maven Analytics.
 They provide a sample dataset with details about a fictitious restaurants orders, as well as 18 questions to answer.
-The dataset is available at Maven Analytics' data playground page https://mavenanalytics.io/data-playground?pageSize=10
+The dataset is available at Maven Analytics' data playground page, https://mavenanalytics.io/data-playground?pageSize=10

-I have attached the SQL queries I wrote, and I have also included screenshots showing specific queries that I found more interesting.
+I have attached the SQL queries I wrote in the additional files.
+I have also included a few screenshots showing specific queries that I found more interesting.

 I was able to do much of this on my own.
 There were a few questions where I referred to Maven Analytics' video for solutions.